-I received this book for free from Publisher in exchange for an honest review.
+I received this book for free from Publisher for review consideration, opinions expressed are 100% my own.
 This post contains affiliate links as indicated by an asterisk.
 Purchases from these links provides a small commission to me at no extra cost to you.Christmas, Actually by Various Authors

 on July 12, 2015

 Your Favorite Indie Bookstore* | Barnes & Noble* | Amazon Kindle* | Amazon Paperback*

 4* – Really Liked It – What I love about short story anthologies is that I’m able to test out new-to-me authors and see if I’d be interested in reading one of their full novels.
 Christmas, Actually was a great introduction to me for authors Vicki Lesage, Katie Rose Guest Pryal, Cheryl McAlister and Aimee Horton.

 Vicki wrote All I Want for Christmas is My Two Front Teeth, a humorous albeit slightly stressful story about her real life escapade with the dentist at Christmastime.
 I could totally see what happened to Vicki happen to me, I have nightmares about losing all my teeth as it is!

 Katie’s story, Nice Wheels, was my one of my favorites in the collection.
 After becoming a young widow, Barbara is torn between the soldier in Afghanistan she should be in love with and a tall, handsome colleague at home who won’t take no for an answer.
 A story about moving on after unexpected grief and how the holidays bring both haunting memories and a hope for the future.
 Katie’s writing really struck a nerve with me, she’s a local North Carolina author and I will be sure to check out her novel, Entanglement.